Back to Mike’s Clock Clinic’s Telechron Rotor Web Page

 My business is rebuilding your original movement.
 Most, if not all, Postal Telegraph’s were made without a motor and the first section deals with those situations.
 The second section deals with customers sending in the Hammond motor or the clock movement with motor or the entire clock with a Hammond motor.

-UPS sells boxes but you can Google to find someplace to buy boxes.
+UPS sells boxes but you can Goggle to find someplace to buy boxes.
 In my opinion there is no best when it comes to a carrier.
 I use UPS for convince not because I believe they are the best.
 The best insurance is to double box and pack each box well, even if it means an oversize final box causing an increase in shipping price.
 If you're a busy type, then you can use a UPS store to ship it and have them pack it but I have seen them do lousy packing as well.
 The goal is to have nothing negative happen shipping both to me and back to you and why I do my own packing and always double box and always have some packing material surrounding the clock and surrounding the 1st box.
 A little more time and a little more expense will save the large headache of trying to find someone who will work on the clock and have someone remove the movement, bezel, face and chime block before the case is worked on.
 This will fall on you because the carrier will have me return it to them and then they inspect it before they ship it back to you.

 Postal Telegraph's with a Hammond clock motor

-The rest of this Web page concerns itself with other clocks that the Hammond motor is installed in or just the motor itself.
+Again I can't recall a Hammond Postal Telegraph with a Hammond motor, but just in case.
 Here the clock and/or back will state synchronous, which means that it runs on electricity and has no back up for a power failure.
 Rebuilding these motors cost $250.00 plus $20.00 priority mail (Canada is $45.00) and has a 2-year warranty, which brings your total cost to $270.00.
 I must have the old motor.
 If you don't have the motor then I must use one from inventory and that adds $100.00 to the total and it too would have to be rebuild, so the time frames would still be the same.
 For a total of $370.00 if I use and rebuild one from my inventory and that includes the $20.00 shipping and handling.
 In addition to the picture above, these motors are identified by their 15 tooth brass pinion (gear).
 I do not know of any substitute.
 My turnaround is 4 to 6 weeks for motor service, 6 to 8 months if the clock is sent with the motor, or if the movement is overhauled.
-I no longer offer expedited service.
-If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $140.00 with everything else staying the same.
-The increase covers the increase in return shipping and insurance and includes my labor charge of $100.00 for the replacement service.
-I can ship at that price for clocks up to 22" in diameter ($390.00).
-Overhaul Hammond clock motor $250.00 (A 2-year warranty) Labor and cleaning of movement $100.00 (No warranty because this is not an overhaul) Return shipping and handling $60.00 to $100.00 Total $410.00 to $450.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
-Most times the movement does not need to be overhauled but if it did then you're looking at an additional $400.00 for a possible total of $710.00, then the movement would have the same 2-year warranty as the motor.
-I’ll not ship until I received payment.
-I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
-Normally shipping takes place one week or so after I receive payment and thanks !
-All checks must be made out to Mike Murray because I gave up my business checking.
+The above only addresses the motor, which I doubt Postal Telegraph's even have.

 One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $20.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires and see if you get a reading.
 Just about any reading is a good one and the lower the better.
 But if you get no reading what-so-ever then the motor’s coil is dead and you will need a coil as well.
 I do NOT sell these coils separately but do as part of a motor overhaul they are $150.00 each but do sell # 60 or # 14 Telechron coil for the same $150.00 plus shipping.